dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 3. Fetches and handles paginated issue data.
 4. Stores the data for analysis.

-This sounds complicated and it is indeed complicated, but we offer you our [rest client](https://dlthub.com/devel/general-usage/http/rest-client) which let's you put more focus on your data.
+This sounds complicated, and it is indeed complicated, but we offer you our [REST API Client,](../general-usage/http/rest-client) which lets you put more focus on your data.

 ## 1. Initialize project